hanwenzhang123/fullstack-note/mock/README.md

 3. Send data to a web server - in the background

 #### JSON
 - JavaScript Object Notation (JSON) - text-based format for representing structured data
-- commonly used for transmitting data in web applications, `{}` object, `[]` array, "key" "value" pairs, seperated by `,`
+- commonly used for transmitting data across a network , `{}` object, `[]` array, "key" "value" pairs, seperated by `,`
 - Client Browser -> Request GET -> Your Server -> Request through API (Path, Parameter) -> Someone Else's Server -> Response through API (DATA) -> Your Server -> Response POST -> Client Browser

 `JSON.parse()` to convert the string into a JavaScript object